 Our commercial litigation team, which works in conjunction with the firm’s specialist property division, has a wide range of experience with real property litigation, including: mortgage repossession, constructive trusts and tracing remedies, freezing orders, disputed commission agreements, lapsing and extension of caveats, landlord and tenant disputes, and retail and commercial leasing disputes.

 We have acted for both property owners and those with an interest in land, including secured creditors, prospective purchasers and lessees.
-Such actions have required appearances in the Supreme, District and Local Courts and various tribunals including the Retail Leases Unit, Consumer, Trader & Tenancy Tribunal and the Administrative Decisions Tribunal.
+Such actions have required appearances in the Supreme, District and Local Courts and various state-based tribunals.

-We are highly experienced in all aspects of defending Trade Practices prosecutions and other claims brought under the Trade Practices Act – including dealing with complaints by competitors, ACCC investigations and s.155 Notices, negotiating with ACCC Commissioners and government lawyers, as well as running court actions at trial and appellate levels.
+We are highly experienced in all aspects of defending civil penalty proceedings and other claims brought under the Competition and Consumer Act – including dealing with complaints by competitors, ACCC investigations and s.155 Notices, negotiating with ACCC Commissioners and government lawyers, as well as running court actions at trial and appellate levels.

 Where our clients’ competitors are engaging in unlawful conduct, we provide intelligent and practical advice about bringing private proceedings and, where appropriate, pursue infringers through the Courts with the determination and energy necessary to obtain the desired result.

-Our ability to be innovative in dealing with Trade Practices issues is demonstrated by the fact that we pioneered the so-called ‘John Doe’ order in Australia by making use of Section 52 of the Trade Practices Act (see Tony Blain Pty Limited and ors v.
+Our ability to be innovative in dealing with consumer law issues is demonstrated by the fact that we pioneered the so-called ‘John Doe’ order in Australia by making use of Section 52 of the Trade Practices Act as it was then (see Tony Blain Pty Limited and ors v.
 Jamison and ors (1993) AIPC 9D-990).
 A John Doe order is an order addressed to unknown people who form part of an identifiable group engaged in illegal conduct.
 Whilst such orders were common in the U.S., Canada and United Kingdom prior to 1990, relevant intellectual property legislation in Australia did not facilitate the obtaining of such orders.
 By making use of the Trade Practices Act and provisions of the Federal Court Rules, we were able to obtain an order of this sort for the first time in 1993 and have been able to obtain further orders since then.